7 Best Winter Beaches in America

 Set halfway between Key West and Miami, Key Largo is a secluded stretch perfect for a serene getaway.
 Check into the Playa Largo Resort, where you’ll split your time lounging by the tranquil pool, tucking into the day’s fresh catch in Sol by the Sea’s boathouse, and sipping sundowners on the resort’s sailboat.
 But the best place to hit the sand is Cannon Beach (named for the 17th-century cannons that adorn it).
 As part of John Pennekamp Coral Reef State Park, this strip is a favorite among snorkelers and scuba divers as the clear water teems with colorful tropical fish.
-Just offshore is the Spanish shipwreck that’s home to marine life such as parrotfish, damselfish, barracuda, brain coral, sea fans and more.
+Just offshore is the Spanish shipwreck that’s home to marine life such as parrotfish, damselfish, barracuda, brain coral, sea fans, and more.

-	RELATED: 10 New Favorite Hotels in Hawaii
+RELATED: 10 Best Hotels in Hawaii

 Myrtle Beach, SC

 It may not be the warmest winter beach (temps average in the 60s), but if you’re desperate to ditch the snow for sand, Myrtle Beach is an easy escape.
 This South Carolina stretch goes on for 60 miles, dotted by celeb-designed golf courses and boardwalks by the Atlantic.
 Take a break from the action at the family-friendly North Beach Plantation—the 7.5-acre oceanfront complex has five pools, a swim-up bar, a lazy river and a 17,000-square-foot spa, where you can bliss out with a Thai herbal massage.